moghit-eou/EBRAIN-DevSecOps-handbook/README.md

 case study.
 Sections are being generalized and filled in one at a time;
 TODO markers indicate what is not written yet.

-## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md).
-Open an issue describing the gap before sending a pull request.

 ## Related

 OWASP DevSecOps Guideline, Vulnerability Scanning: